qt/qtwebengine-chromium/gn/docs/reference.md

         Expands to the path to the partial Info.plist generated by the assets catalog compiler.
 Usually based on the target_name of the create_bundle target.

+  Rust tools have the notion of a single input and a single output, along with a set of compiler-specific flags.
+The following expansions are
+  available:

+    {{crate_name}}
+        Expands to the string representing the crate name of target under compilation.

+    {{crate_type}}
+        Expands to the string representing the type of crate for the target under compilation.

+    {{externs}}
+        Expands to the list of --extern flags needed to include addition Rust libraries in this target.
+Includes any specified renamed dependencies.

+    {{rustc_output_extension}}
+        Expands to the output extension for this target's crate type.

+    {{rustc_output_prefix}}
+        Expands to the prefix for shared and static libraries.
+This should generally be "lib".
+Empty for executable targets.

+    {{rustdeps}}
+        Expands to the list of -Ldependency=<path> strings needed to compile this target.

+    {{rustenv}}
+        Expands to the list of environment variables.

+    {{rustflags}}
+        Expands to the list of strings representing Rust compiler flags.
 ```

 #### **Separate linking and dependencies for shared libraries**